Step 9: Complete Post-Upgrade steps for upgrades to Cloudera Private Cloud Base

 Oozie - Updating column types in Oozie Database

 If the Oracle database is used for Oozie, then you must update the APP_PATH column type to store values with more than 255 characters.
 This ensures Oozie does not get stuck in PREP state when your application path exceeds the 255 character limit.
 If the APP_PATH column type is not updated, then Oozie fails to run the jobs with the following database error message Data too long for column 'app_path'.
 This scenario is also applicable to coordinator and bundle jobs.
-For database types other than Oracle, this update is optional if the APP_PATH value does not exceed 255 characters.
+For database types other than Oracle, this update is not mandatory for using Oozie.
+It works without the update if the APP_PATH value does not exceed 255 characters.
+Also, Oozie's internal database schema validation fails with an unexpected APP_PATH column type.
+However, this validation does not have any effect.
+It just logs it's result.

 You must update the APP_PATH column type in the WF_JOBS, BUNDLE_JOBS, and COORD_JOBS tables in the Oozie database for the following conditions: